Review the Release Notes

 Restart the WSGI Service

-Finally, restart the WSGI service to run the new code.
-If you followed this guide for the initial installation, this is done using
+Finally, restart the WSGI services to run the new code.
+If you followed this guide for the initial installation, this is done using `systemctl: